 The trailhead is somewhat obscured but isn't too difficult to locate.
 You immediately head into the forest to conquer the slightest hill rise before reaching the rim at 0.28mi.
-This is a very light-use trail that might be difficult to follow at night.
-Then again, with all the shade you really wouldn't want to hike here at night.
+West Webber Trail #228 is a very light-use trail that might be difficult to follow at night.
+Then again, with all the shade, you really wouldn't want to hike here at night.

-Heading down is steep but the trail is well cut with plenty of switchbacks.
-A knee to chest step is only encountered once or twice when ascending.
+Heading down is steep, but the trail is well cut with plenty of switchbacks.
+One or two knee-to-chest steps are encountered ascending.
 The views are obscured for the most part by healthy pines.
-The shade allows maples and other vegetation to grow underneath you won't find on nearby Turkey Trail #217.
-Which is a better option for those in search of distant views.
+The shade allows maples and other vegetation to grow underneath you won't find on nearby Turkey Trail #217, a better option for those in search of distant views.

-Continuing on...
-The trail edges the creek several times and isn't far away when not on the edge.
-A quarter mile down from the spring area you pass over a small tributary.
+Continuing...
+The trail edges the creek several times and isn't far away when not on edge.
+A quarter-mile down from the spring area, you pass over a small tributary.
 This is a mini oasis loaded with cutleaf coneflowers.
-Every time I see these flowers the stalks are covered in micro red bugs.
-They will dye your cloths/skin red if you brush up against the plant.
+Every time I see these flowers, the stalks are covered in micro red bugs.
+They will dye your clothes/skin red if you brush up against the plant.
 There's a thick steel cable anchored over the ravine, with some old tubing a mess below.
-Apparently tapping the spring years ago.
+Apparently, tapping the spring years ago.
 Soon you will find some very large Gambel Oaks and Bigtooth Maples.
-If you venture into the creek you might see some thick vascular horsetail.
+If you venture into the creek, you might see some thick vascular horsetail.